JackXu2333/Reproducibility_Analysis_on_GIT/README.md

 ### Reproducibility experiments

-Please refer to the [MLP_Testing.ipynb](https://github.com/JackXu2333/Reproducibility_Analysis_on_GIT/blob/master/MLP_Testing.ipynb) for code used in verifying baseline result from the original paper.
+Please refer to the [MLP_Testing.ipynb](https://github.com/JackXu2333/Reproducibility_Analysis_on_GIT/blob/master/MLP_Testing.ipynb) for code used in verifying baseline result from the original paper and performing the **additional baseline test** described in the reproducibility analysis.

 Please refer to the [GIT_Testing.ipynb](https://github.com/JackXu2333/Reproducibility_Analysis_on_GIT/blob/master/GIT_Testing.ipynb) for code used in GIT model verifying empirical result from the original paper and performing **modified input test** described in the reproducibility analysis.